yasha2yashaa/simple-chat-gpt-subtitle-translator-tool/README.md

 - Splits large subtitle files into manageable chunks before sending to the API.
 - Handles retries with backoff in case of API errors.
 - Outputs translated files into a dedicated folder.

+  Perfect if you searched for:
+- *"ChatGPT subtitle translator"*
+- *"Translate SRT with Python"*
+- *"Batch subtitle translation tool"*
+- *"OpenAI API subtitle translator"*

 ---